raamcosta/compose-destinations/README.md

 <h1 align="center"> Compose Destinations </h1>

-A KSP library to improve Compose Navigation.
-It processes annotations with KSP to generate code which uses Compose Navigation under the hood.
+An annotation processor library to navigate in Jetpack Compose.
+It generates code that uses Compose Navigation under the hood and enables you to have type safe code that is much simpler to setup.

-Doing so, it avoids the boilerplate and unsafe code around navigating in Compose.
+- Main features:
+    - Typesafe navigation arguments
+    - Simple but configurable navigation graphs setup
+    - Navigation animations through integration with [Accompanist Navigation-Animation](https://github.com/google/accompanist/tree/main/navigation-animation)
+    - Bottom sheet screens through integration with [Accompanist Navigation-Material](https://github.com/google/accompanist/tree/main/navigation-material)
+    - Easy deep linking to screens

 For a deeper look into all the features, check our [wiki](https://github.com/raamcosta/compose-destinations/wiki).

 ## Usage